 Touko’s aunt tapped her on the shoulder, shocking her out of her grim thoughts.
 Touko was crying, though she hadn’t realized it.
 Kanata was staring at her, dark eyes wide open in concern.

 “Don’t worry,” Touko’s aunt said.
 “Your grandmother will take care of you.
-And your neighbors help you out, too.
-All you have to do is clean up after your own mess.
+And our neighbors will help you out, too.
+All you have to do is clean up after your own mess first.
 The capital won’t be so bad.
 That dog will always protect you.”

 Touko was still crying, so she didn’t catch much of what her aunt said after that.
 The sun was too bright and hot; the smell of the spring grass and sweat were overwhelming.
 Her aunt hugged her as she cried, and she gained an awareness of the sounds around her: the rustling leaves, the wind over the fields.